SeanConnolly82/projectMERN/README.md

 - Public

 - Enter name, username, password, and confirm password.
-Password and confirm password are compared in the front-end.
-Validations with error response are provided by the API - no blanks, valid email, and minimum 6 characters for password.
+- Password and confirm password are compared in the front-end.
+An alert will display if they don't match.
+- Validations with error responses are implemented by the API - no blanks, valid email, and minimum 6 characters for password.
+- Passwords are hashed for secure storage.
 - Registering a user returns user id (for routing) and a JWT web token for authentication.
-Registering also logs in a user.
-Following registration, the user will be directed to the 'Edit Profile' page.
+- Registering also logs in a user.
+- Following registration, the user will be directed to the 'Edit Profile' page.

 ### Login